 You should always report your child maintenance arrangements when making a benefit claim, even if you don’t think it will affect anything.

-If you are the one filing for divorce, you are usually the one who must pay the £550 application fee.
+If you are the one filing for divorce from your husband or wife, you are usually the one who must pay the £550 application fee.
 If you are struggling to pay court or legal fees, you may be eligible for assistance in paying these fees.
 Find out more at Gov.uk.

 Where to go for more help

-There are several charities and organisations which can advise you about any benefits you might be entitled to and may be able to help you submit a claim.
+There are several charities and organisations which can advise you about any benefits you might be entitled to if you are divorcing or separating and may be able to help you submit a claim.

 These include Turn2us, which can assess your eligibility for benefits through its Turn2us benefits calculator or by phone on 0808 802 2000.
 The site Entitledto.co.uk also has a free benefits calculator which you can use to see what you qualify for.
 Policy in Practice also has a benefits and budgeting calculator to show you how much you are eligible for, how earning may impact your budget and how changes in your household budget can affect your income.